-Note: This lecture is intended to be used with the stack "InternetLecture.rev", which is available for download in the Lectures folder on the class file server.
-Or simply launch LiveCode and enter in the message box:
+Note: This lecture is intended to be used with the stack "InternetLecture.rev", which you can download by launching LiveCode and entering in the message box:

 One of the most powerful capabilities in LiveCode is the ability to access Internet files using simple tools that are built into the LiveCode environment and the scripting language.
 They allow you to quickly and easily access web-based resources, displaying them in your LiveCode project; to send data over the internet to web and FTP servers; and even to create two-way communications with other computers on the internet, which could permit development of sophisticated distributed applications.
 This lesson will examine the basic internet capabilities and look briefly at some of the more sophisticated capabilities.

 If all you want to do is open an existing web page in your computer's web browser, use the

 where the command is followed by any valid URL, including the proper scheme (

 http://in this example).
 This will cause your system's web browser to launch and display the page indicated.
 Which web browser is used depends on the systems you are using:

 Mac OS 9 and earlier: the default web browser as set in the Internet Control Panel;

 Mac OS X

 v.
 10.2 and earlier: the default web browser as set in the Internet Pane in the System Preferences;